Tucson, Arizona: Economy

 Much of Tucson's economic development has centered on the development of the University of Arizona, which is the city's largest employer.
 Davis-Monthan Air Force Base, on the city's southeastern edge, also provides many jobs for Tucson residents.
-Its presence, as well as the presence of the US Army Intelligence Center (Fort Huachuca, the region's largest employer, in nearby Sierra Vista), has led to the development of many high-tech industries, including government contractors.
+Its presence, as well as the presence of the US Army Intelligence Center (Fort Huachuca, the region's largest employer, in nearby Sierra Vista), has led to the development of many high-technology industries, including government contractors.
 The city of Tucson is also a major hub for the Union Pacific Railroad's Sunset Route that links the Los Angeles ports with the South/Southeast regions of the country.

 Raytheon Missiles and Defense (formerly Hughes Aircraft Co.), Texas Instruments, IBM, Intuit Inc., Universal Avionics, Honeywell Aerospace, Sunquest Information Systems, Sanofi-Aventis, Ventana Medical Systems, Inc., and Bombardier Aerospace all have a large presence in Tucson.
 Roughly 150 Tucson companies are involved in the design and manufacture of optics and optoelectronics systems, earning Tucson the nickname "Optics Valley".
-Much of this comes from the Steward Observatory at The University of Arizona, which is one of few locations in the world that can cast the enormous mirrors used in telescopes around the world and in space.
+Much of this comes from the Steward Observatory at the University of Arizona, which is one of few locations in the world that can cast the enormous mirrors used in telescopes around the world and in space.

 Tourism is another major industry in Tucson.
-The city's many resorts, hotels and attractions bring in $2 billion per year and over 3.5 million visitors annually.
+The city's many resorts, hotels, and attractions bring in $2 billion and over 3.5 million visitors annually.

 One of the major annual attractions is the Tucson Gem and Mineral Show, and its associated shows, all held generally in the first two weeks of February.
-These associated shows (such as gems, jewelry, beads, fossils) are held throughout the city, with 43 different shows in 2010.
+These associated shows (such as gems, jewelry, beads, and fossils) are held throughout the city, with 43 different shows in 2010.
 This makes Tucson's the largest such exposition in the world.
 Its yearly economic impact in 2015 was evaluated at $120 million.

 In addition to vacationers, many winter residents, or "snowbirds", are attracted to Tucson's mild winters and live here on a seasonal basis.
 They also contribute to the local economy.
 Snowbirds often purchase second homes in Tucson and nearby areas, contributing significantly to the property tax base.

 Top employers

-According to Tucson's 2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Tucson's 2023 Annual Comprehensive Financial Report, the top employers in the city are: